zesty-io/zuid-specification/README.md

 * A ZUID is a string
 * A ZUID is typically 15-20 characters in length, but may be up to 50 characters
 * A ZUID contains 3 components, separated by hyphens/dashes
+* A ZUID should contain all lowercase alpha characters

 Example ZUID: